-The average life span for an adult butterfly is just 20 to 40 days.
+An adult butterfly has an average life span of just 20 to 40 days.

-The minimum life span of a butterfly is as little as 3 or 4 days.
+A butterfly has a total life span of as little as 3 to 4 days.

-The maximum life span of a butterfly is 6 months.
+A butterfly has a maximum life span of 6 months.

 These are some amazing fun facts about butterfly